 Students are introduced to the basics of seafood preparation and cooking.
 Students focus on fish and shellfish commonly offered in restaurants on the Eastern Shore.
 Students review basic cooking techniques, including steaming, baking and frying.
 Proper chef attire is required.
-Three laboratory hours per week for five weeks.
+One lecture hour and two laboratory hours per week for five weeks.
 Materials fee: \$50.
-Usually offered in the spring.
+Usually offered in the fall.